kralamoure/retroproxy/README.md

 server, and eventually one to a game server, while logging every packet between the proxies and the servers, so you can analyze the packets later.

-It can automatically talk to every NPC — while hiding from the client the dialogs caused by this behavior.

 Some examples of what you can do with this tool:

 - Reverse engineer a server